310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Kanata smile %}
-ah— i have heard of mr. [oni]. apparently, they had an association with the [okinawan] people who still [worship] me.
+ah— i have heard of [oni]-san. apparently, they had an association with the [okinawan] people who still [worship] me.

 but now, because their [boss] is no longer around, they appear to have [disbanded].
 {% endbubble %}